Indian banks seek refuge in home loans, crowd onto HDFC's mortgage turf

 Demand for homes, and loans, has been stoked by a persisting housing shortage as long-term demographic changes - urbanisation, rising incomes, more nuclear families - transform how and where people live in Asia’s third-biggest economy.

-With their eyes on the prize, banks such as state-run Bank of India (BOI) and ICICI Bank, the biggest private sector lender, are swarming the market with discounts and special offers, willing to even live with narrower margins.
+With their eyes on the prize, banks such as state-run Bank of India (BOI) (BOI.NS) and ICICI Bank (ICBK.NS), the biggest private sector lender, are swarming the market with discounts and special offers, willing to even live with narrower margins.
 They are also expanding into lower-tier cities, a market that HDFC is nurturing.

 “This is a very safe business.
 All our branches are working hard to grow home loans.
 We want to grow faster than the industry,” said Anil Verma, BOI’s chief financial officer.